PraveenKumar0606/Datascience_Projects_2024/Retail Sales Forecasting/README.md

 - **Insights and Recommendations:**
   - Extract actionable insights from model outcomes and markdown analysis.
   - Prioritize recommendations based on potential business impact.
-## Expected Outcomes:
-- **Accurate Sales Predictions:**
-  - Reliable forecasts of department-wide sales for each store, aiding in strategic planning.
-- **Improved Decision-Making During Holidays:**
-  - In-depth understanding of markdown effects during holiday weeks, leading to optimized promotional strategies.
-- **Actionable Recommendations:**
-  - Clear and prioritized recommendations for maximizing business impact, guiding decision-makers towards effective strategies.
-This project aims to not only enhance sales forecasting accuracy but also empower stakeholders with valuable insights to make informed decisions and drive business growth.
-Briefly describe the purpose and goals of your sales forecasting project.
-Include any relevant background information that will help readers understand the context.

 ## Exploratory Data Analysis (EDA)
 The EDA phase explores the dataset, uncovering patterns, outliers, and trends.
 ## Sales Prediction